jonasbkarlsson/ev_smart_charging/README.md

 The EV Smart Charging integration will automatically charge the electric vehicle (EV) when the electricity price is the lowest.
 The integration requires the [Nordpool](https://github.com/custom-components/nordpool) integration.

-The integration calculates the continous set of hours that will give the lowest price.
-This calculation is done when the electricity prices for tomorrow is available (typically between shortly after 13:00 CET/CEST and midnight).
+The integration calculates the set of hours that will give the lowest price, by default restricted to a continuous set.
+This calculation is done when the electricity prices for tomorrow is available (typically between shortly after 13:00 CET/CEST and midnight) or when the time of the day is before the configured charge completion time.
 When the automatic charging has started, changes of settings will not have any effect.
-The automatic charging is stopped when the end time of the scheduled charging is reached, or when the target SOC is reached.

 ## Requirements
 - The [Nordpool](https://github.com/custom-components/nordpool) integration.